jwodder/doapi/FUTURE.md

 - Should slugs be allowed as alternative identifiers for images the same way fingerprints are for SSH keys?
 (This depends on the circumstances under which the API will allow a slug in place of an ID in the first place.)
-- Give doapi a `wait_objects` (Rethink name) method for waiting for the most recent actions on a set of objects to complete
 - Make `DomainRecord` more robust with regards to potentially lacking a `doapi_manager` and/or `domain` object or having a string for a `domain` object (cf. `ResourceWithDroplet`)